-In English, we don’t need to worry about this kind of thing.
+In English, we don’t need to worry about the gender of inanimate objects.

 When Can a French Gender Checker Help You?